-Riccardo Stoeckicht was the Campus Operations Officer and Co-Leader of School at Odyssey Charter School in Wilmington, responsible for all school and campus operations in support of the academic endeavors of over 1,800 students.
-He left the position in early 2021.
+Previously, he was the campus operations officer and co-leader of Odyssey Charter School in Wilmington, responsible for all school and campus operations in support of the academic endeavors of over 1,900 K-12 students.

-Between 2014 and 2018 he was president & chief operating officer of Innovative Schools, an education support organization that has brought problem-based learning, early college, and personalized learning models to Delaware.
-It also provided academic, finance, and operating support services to state charter schools.
+Between 2014 and 2018 he was president & chief operating officer of Innovative Schools, an education support organization that brought problem-based learning, early college, and personalized learning models to Delaware, closing the organization at the end of 2016, and stepping into the field of education business consulting.

-Before joining Innovative Schools in 2014, Riccardo was the first president of the Community Education Building (CEB) established to create a world-class, co-located educational environment for high performing charter schools, with landlord-provided tenant services.
-At capacity, the renovated 475,000 sq. ft. building will touch some 20% of school-aged children in the city of Wilmington.
+Starting in 2012, Riccardo was the first president of the Community Education Building (CEB) established to create a world-class, co-located educational environment for high-performing charter schools, with landlord-provided tenant services.
+It currently serves two schools and several education-focused non-profits.

 From 2007 to 2012, as chief operating officer of the Rodel Foundation, Riccardo transformed the organization’s human resource practices and streamlined its business operations.
 He was a member of the foundation’s team that worked with the state to develop its winning RTTT application.

-His journey in education began in 2004 as deputy director of the Latin American Community Center (LACC), the largest Latino-serving agency in Delaware, where he oversaw its business operations and life-long-learning programs serving ages one to 101.
-Prior to the LACC, Riccardo was a finance and business executive with the DuPont Company in Brazil and the United States.
+His journey in education began in 2004 as deputy director of the Latin American Community Center (LACC), the largest Latino-serving agency in Delaware.
+Prior to the LACC, Riccardo was a finance and business executive with DuPont in Brazil and the United States.
 In 1998 he and his family chose to make the U.S. their home.

-Riccardo was a founding board member of Kind 2 Kids, a foundation serving foster youth, and sits on the board of the Delaware Charter School Network.
-He is the lead beta-tester for Stave Puzzles, the premier wooden jigsaw puzzle producer in America, enjoys collecting art, and watching foreign movies.
-He received a BA (mathematical-economics and French) from Brown University, and an MBA (quantitative analysis) from Northeastern University.
+Riccardo was a founding board member of Academia Antonia Alonso and Kind 2 Kids, a foundation serving foster youth.
+He enjoys solving trick jigsaw puzzles, collecting art, and watching foreign movies.
+He received a BA (mathematical economics and French) from Brown University and an MBA (quantitative analysis) from Northeastern University.
 He lives with his wife, Cecilia, in Wilmington.